dhpour/Persian-Text-Engineering-Hub/README.md

 Consists of following sets:
 - Words of `Sareh` Dictionary (Purified Persian Words)
-- `Farhangestan` chosen words for non-Persian
+- `Farhangestan` chosen words for non-Persian equivalents.
 - Farhange `Emlaee` (A dictionary of Persian orthography and spelling)
 - A part of `Ganjoor`'s website poetry repos.
 - Farhange `Motaradef` va Motazad (A dictionary of Persian synonyms and antonyms)